recyclable · reusable · rewarding · minneapolis

 what counts toward your rewards

-clean PP #5 meal-prep containers,
+clean #5 plastic tandoco containers,

 rinsed but slightly stained · still passes inspection